hannesdelbeke/brain/note-link-janitor.md

 > ```

 ## Sample use cases
-I use this to auto create backlinks from my markdown files in Obsidian.
+I use note-link-janitor to auto create backlinks from my markdown files in Obsidian.
 This enables me to use [[MkDocs]] to create a site with backlinks from my notes.

 In case of updates ensure we don't break dependencies